Ed-Cupaioli-LLC/john-bauters/_pages/issues.md

     Since 2016, John has been a leader with a track record of accomplishing progressive change for the City of Emeryville and greater Bay Area on affordable housing, transportation, environmental, social justice and economic issues.
-Learn about some of his work below.
+Learn more about his work below.
 issues:
   - title: Housing & Homelessness
     id: Housing